 - i.
 Revenue (per the SIR consolidated statements of operations and comprehensive income (loss)) this is the total consolidated revenue of all restaurants for the period.
-The restaurants include all SIR Restaurants as well as, along with the Abbey's Bakehouse and Abbey's Bakehouse retail outlet.
-For the 12-week and 24-week periods ended February 10, 2019, revenue was \$65.6 million and \$134.7 million, respectively. - ii.
-Same Store Sales(1) ("SSS") this is a sub-set of (i) above used for tracking comparable year-over-year sales.
-For Q2 2019 and Q2 2018, SSS(1) includes all SIR Restaurants, except for those restaurants that were not open for the entire comparable periods in fiscal 2019 and fiscal 2018.
-Abbey's Bakehouse is not a SIR Restaurant.
+The restaurants include all SIR Restaurants as well as Abbey's Bakehouse.
+For the 12-week and 36-week periods ended May 5, 2019, revenue was \$67.6 million and \$202.3 million, respectively. - ii.
+Same Store Sales(1) ("SSS") this is a sub-set of Revenue used for tracking comparable year-over-year sales.
+For Q3 2019 and Q3 2018, SSS(1) includes all SIR Restaurants, except for those restaurants that were not open for the entire comparable periods in fiscal 2019 and fiscal 2018, and Abbey's Bakehouse as it is not a SIR Restaurant.
 The SSS(1) performance does not include the Jack Astor's location in the St. Lawrence Market neighbourhood of downtown Toronto, and the Canyon Creek locations in Etobicoke, Ontario and on Front Street in downtown Toronto, as their sales are excluded from the calculation of SSS(1) similar to any permanently closed location.
 The SSS(1) performance for Scaddabush includes seven Scaddabush restaurants (Mississauga, Richmond Hill, Scarborough, Oakville, Vaughan, Ontario, and Front Street as well as Yonge and Gerrard in downtown Toronto).
-The new Scaddabush location in Etobicoke, Ontario is excluded from the calculation of SSS(1) for the 12-week and 24-week periods ended February 10, 2019, since it was not open for the entire comparable periods in Fiscal 2019 and Fiscal 2018.
-For the 12-week and 24-week periods ended February 10, 2019, SSS(1) were \$62.3 million and \$127.6 million, respectively. - iii.
+The new Scaddabush location in Etobicoke, Ontario is excluded from the calculation of SSS(1) for the 12-week and 36-week periods ended May 5, 2019, since it was not open for the entire comparable periods in Fiscal 2019 and Fiscal 2018.
+For the 12-week and 36-week periods ended May 5, 2019, SSS(1) were \$65.4 million and \$193.1 million, respectively. - iii.
 Pooled Revenue this is the revenue subject to the License and Royalty Agreement this includes revenue from all Royalty Pooled Restaurants.
 The Royalty Pooled Restaurants are adjusted on January 1st of each year for New Additional Restaurants and New Closed Restaurants.
-As at February 10, 2019, there were 58 Royalty Pooled Restaurants (57 operating restaurants and one closed restaurant).
-For the 12-week and 24-week periods ended February 10, 2019, Pooled Revenue was \$63.7 million and \$130.1 million.
-The applicable Royalty payable to the Partnership on the Pooled Revenue for this period was \$4.0 million and \$8.0 million, respectively.
-The Royalty payable for the 24-week period ended February 10, 2019 includes the recognition of two Make-Whole payments totaling \$0.2 million with respect to the closed Canyon Creek location on Front Street in downtown Toronto from its date of closure to December 31, 2018, and the closed Jack Astor's location in downtown Toronto from its date of closure to December 31, 2019.
+As at May 5, 2019, there were 58 Royalty Pooled Restaurants (57 operating restaurants and one closed restaurant).
+For the 12-week and 36-week periods ended May 5, 2019, Pooled Revenue was \$67.0 million and \$197.1 million, respectively.
+The applicable Royalty payable to the Partnership on the Pooled Revenue for this period was \$4.0 million and \$12.0 million, respectively.
+The Royalty payable for the 36-week period ended May 5, 2019 includes the recognition of two Make-Whole payments totaling \$0.2 million with respect to the closed Canyon Creek location on Front Street in downtown Toronto from its date of closure to December 31, 2018, and the closed Jack Astor's location in downtown Toronto from its date of closure to December 31, 2019.